 BIM is a highly sophisticated process that can take time to reach its full potential.
-As a technology, it’s still relatively new, and the advantages of it are more evident as more companies adopt it.
+BIM technology is still relatively new, and the advantages of it are more evident as more companies adopt it.
 It’s important to remember that adapting to BIM is not an instantaneous process, but the return is worth it.
 So, what is BIM in construction?
 There are the added benefits of cooperation and collaboration, the overall ease of interaction and inclusion of different details in the project, and so much more – the advantages of BIM are near endless.

 There is a final common advantage of progressing – the overarching goal of reducing waste in the construction process.
 By eliminating or severely decreasing the possibility of construction errors with BIM, companies waste less time and building materials reworking errors.
 In the end, BIM directly impacts supply chain inefficiencies, making the entire project and process more efficient and sustainable.